craiig/HOTDOGSEAGULL/readme.md

 ## Features ##
  * Uses the default media player app on the Chromecast - no need to get a developer ID or publish an app.
- * Detects which of your local files are playable by the chromecast using ffmpeg - no need to guess.
+ * Detects which of your local files are fully compatible with the chromecast using ffmpeg
  * Optional on-the-fly transcoding that only transcodes the streams that need it.
 (I.e. audio/video that is already compatible will not be transcoded.)
  * Extremely basic UI.
 Uses templates so adding skins and customizing should be easier.
+ * API so you can use transcoding and compatibility checking in your own app!
+(See below)
  * Lets you try files anyways just in case detection got it wrong.
 (Let me know when detection is wrong).
- * Lots of debugging output (lol?)
+ * Lots of debugging output
  * Ridiculous name

 ## Installation ##